 You might end up pretty lucky: Congratulations, you get to open a tiki bar that serves an amazing burger in Williamsburg.
 Or you might get very unlucky: Sorry, you have to open a gluten-free fine dining restaurant next to Port Authority where everything must be dusted in crushed peanuts.
 It’s just the luck of the draw.

 Well, in the world of The Restaurant Creator, Tygershark took a spin, ended up with something that sounded both pretty cool and pretty random, and totally nailed it.

-it's the Korean seafood coffee shop surfboard store you never knew you wanted or needed, but will be absolutely thrilled to have
+it’s the Korean seafood coffee shop surfboard store you never knew you wanted or needed, but will be absolutely thrilled to have.

 Tygershark is a Korean, seafood-focused restaurant in Prospect Heights that’s also a coffee shop during the day, and also sells surfboards.
 And it’s the Korean seafood coffee shop surfboard store you never knew you wanted or needed, but will be absolutely thrilled to have.
 The food and vibe here are both excellent, interesting, and a lot of fun.
 It’s also incredibly well-priced - you can eat a fairly serious meal here, and have a drink or two, and very easily get out for under $50 a head.
 As we said, jackpot.

 The menu is short, and meant for sharing - expect dishes like hamachi sashimi over a grilled rice ball, or corn fritter topped with salmon roe, crab, and cotija cheese.
-You'll also find some more clearly Korean dishes, like a soondubu tofu stew or a plate of spicy rice cakes.
-Most items are around $12-$20, and you'll want roughly three for every two people.
-On top of that, the cocktails are fun, the servers are nice, and the low key surf feel permeates the space.
+You’ll also find some more clearly Korean dishes, like a soondubu tofu stew or a plate of spicy rice cakes.
+Most items are around $12-$20, and you’ll want roughly three for every two people.
+On top of that, the cocktails are fun, the servers are nice, and a low key surf feel permeates the space.

 Good work, Restaurant Creator machine.